UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ### Case Control Association using Allele Frequencies

-In ANGSD, we use the `-doAsso 1` option for case-control association analysis.
-This method basically test for differences in the allele frequencies and also genotype likelihood needs to be provided or estimated.
+n ANGSD, we use the -doAsso 1 option for case-control association analysis.
+This method tests for differences in allele frequencies and requires the genotype likelihoods to be provided or estimated.
 For more information on other options, refer to [ANGSD Association](https://www.popgen.dk/angsd/index.php/Association) and its methodology explanation [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-231).

 #### Steps: